Detail of painting by Tim O-Brien from the Nautil.us site.

 Keeping these ideas in mind I tell the students unambiguously that it doesn’t matter how smart you think you might be compared to others in the room and it doesn’t matter what I, as the much older teacher, might have read or think.
 What matters is your own participation in the questioning and the discussions and gradually deepening your own understanding.
 I tell them that ultimately even semester grades or final scores on the IB matrix are dwarfed by the importance of the critical thinking tools and mindset that they will take with them to college/university and beyond.

-The students, as Whitman stated, “contain multitudes.”
+The students, as Walt Whitman stated, “contain multitudes.”
 They are far bigger than any program―even a great one like the IB Diploma!
 In two years time, when the dust clears on the prescribed exigencies and particular nuances of TOK, what will count are a deeply rooted capacity for critical thought and the confidence to act―to be a player in the real world and actually make some kind of difference.

 Self portrait (2013)—Oil painting by the author